 Hearings on public defense to begin

 Laura Sager is with the Michigan Campaign for Justice.
-She says the public is losing confidence in the fairness of the criminal justice system, and the Legislature needs to act: "We need reform and the cost of failing to reform is just too great."
+She says the public is losing confidence in the fairness of the criminal justice system, and the Legislature needs to act.

-Sager says that includes errors in trials that result in expensive appeals, and sending the wrong people to prison.
+Sager says one thing that needs to be fixed is errors in trials that result in expensive appeals, and sending the wrong people to prison.
 Those kinds of mistakes led the American Civil Liberties Union to sue the state.

 The chairman of the subcommittee says one solution might be to create an independent agency of lawyers to handle indigent defense work.
 The big question is, how to pay for the system as the state faces a budget crisis.